syamfarh/tp/docs/DeveloperGuide.md

 ` is called twice, removing the delete commands.

 ![ModelManagerStateDiagram](images/ModelManagerStateDiagram4.png)

+Now, John and Greg are back in the address book.

 ![AddressBookStateDiagram](images/AddressBookState2.png)

 The following sequence diagram shows how the `undo` operation works when undoing the `delete` command.